They also have to deal with … the pink locker room.

-Yes, the visitor’s locker room at Kinnick is painted pink.
+The visitor’s locker room at Kinnick is painted pink.
 The walls are pink.
 The floors are pink.
 The toilets are pink.
-It’s pink everywhere.
+It is pink everywhere.

 The locker room is beloved and controversial.
 And at least according to one Iowa coaching legend, it is a big key to Iowa’s home-field success.